tdimeco/highlight/README.md

 # Highlight

 Highlight is a rich-featured syntax highlighter for Keynote slides that allows you to get syntax-highlighted code in RTF with one click.
-Its main feature is based on [highlight.js](https://highlightjs.org/), which means 185 langauges and 89 styles are available.
+Its main feature is based on [highlight.js](https://highlightjs.org/), which means a lot of languages and styles are available.
 Check out the [demo](https://highlightjs.org/static/demo/) to see what you get with the application.

+This repository is a fork of [taggon/highlight](https://github.com/taggon/highlight), which is the original app.
+I made some changes to modernize the app, update highlight.js and distribute it as a Homebrew Cask.

 ## Features